 The next step would be to seal your crawl-space.
 This is sometimes referred to as a "hybrid encapsulation."
 There are various methods of permanently sealing the foundation vents.
 But it is also important ensure that a quality ground barrier is effectively covering the soil under your home.
 Then, a crawl-space specific dehumidifier is installed.
 A crawl-space clean-out is usually required.

 This third level of remediation is for those situations where water is entering the crawl-space from the exterior, or by unusually high ground water elevation.
 The standard approach to controlling this type of moisture utilizes underground drainage, soil regrading, sump pumps, and a complete encapsulation of the crawlspace.
 A crawlspace encapsulation is much more comprehensive than a sealed crawlspace, and that is reflected in the price.

 In recent years a niche industry has developed which focuses on moisture control, where companies combine structural correction, repairs, and even insulation to their list of services.
 Many of these companies do a great job controlling moisture, but they are not termite control experts.
-Because the two are related, Pestout uses an integrative approach to termite treatment and moisture encapsulation, taking specific precautions in the installation process, which adds effective termite control to the entire foundation.
-With decades of field experience in both moisture and termite control, Pestout is uniquely positioned to effectively handle and warranty both termite and moisture control.
+Because the two are related, PESTOUT uses an integrative approach to termite and moisture remediation, taking specific precautions in the installation process, which adds effective termite control to the entire foundation.
+With decades of field experience in both moisture and termite control, PESTOUT is uniquely positioned to effectively handle and warranty both termite and moisture control.